Dheuster/AFT-FO4Edition/readme.txt

         b) Treat Settlements as Cities

            This option affects Outfit selection.
-By default, Cities are considered trading hubs such as Bunker Hill, Diamond City, Covenant, Vault 81 and GoodNeighbor.
+City Outfit normally applies to trading hubs such as Bunker Hill, Diamond City, Covenant, Vault 81 and GoodNeighbor.
 When this global toggle is checked, all player settlements will also be treated as cities for the purpose of outfit enforcement.

         c) Add Progress to Affinity Feedback

            Adds [##/100] progress indicator to the end of like/love